zwang154/lys_instr/README.md

 ## Installation

-See the [install documentation](https://zwang154.github.io/lys_instr/install.html).
+See the [Installation](https://zwang154.github.io/lys_instr/install.html).
 System requirements are also found in this page.

 ## Contributing